Chairman of the Board

 For more than four decades, Guy R. Warner has been a leader on both the national equine stage and in his home state of Minnesota.
 Warner, who was chosen by the Minnesota Horse Council as its 2008 Horse Person of the Year, has served as past President of both the North Central Morgan Horse Association and Tri-State Horsemen’s Association.
 He also is counted among the leaders of the Minnesota State Fair Foundation and is well-known as the announcer of the fair and other Midwest shows including the prestigious St. Louis Charity Show.

-Guy and his family have owned and exhibited Morgans and Saddlebreds.
-Outside of the equine world, Warner is chairman of the board of Warner Manufacturing Company and a past president of the American Edged Products Manufacturers Association.
-Warner’s experience with non-profits also includes helping found the St. Bonifacius and Minnetrista Criminal Apprehension and Crime Prevention Fund around 25 years ago.
-Warner serves as president of the organization, which raises funds to assist public safety organizations.
+Guy and his family have long owned and exhibited Morgans and Saddlebreds.
+Outside of the equine world, Warner has served as Chairman of the Board of Warner Manufacturing Company and as a past President of the American Edged Products Manufacturers Association.
+Warner’s experience with non-profits also includes helping found the St. Bonifacius and Minnetrista Criminal Apprehension and Crime Prevention Fund, which raises funds to assist public safety organizations.

 Fred K. Sarver